ivanmolto/celebrities-unchained/README.md

 The Celebrity.sol contract is using Tellor to read the celebs price from the Celebrity Bucks data and images cached and transformed locally following the terms of use of the endpoint.
 [More info](https://celebritybucks.com/developers)

-To compile the contract, please run the following command:
+To compile the contract, please run the following commands:

+`npm i usingtellor`

 `npx hardhat compile`